Don't Bathe that Baby (Yet)!by Elizabeth MacDonald

 Birth is raw, messy, intimate, and all-consuming.
 There is nakedness and crying, poop, and blood.
 IT IS REAL.
 And one of the most valuable moments of birth is the baby being placed directly to Mom’s chest for skin-to-skin.

 It’s amazing how the umbilical cord is just long enough for this to happen.
 Body temperature regulates, first real breaths are taken, eye contact is made, and nursing may begin.
 The placenta is then birthed, the cord completes pulsing, is cut, and the baby is now an independent being.

-You will be in such awe that you won’t care about the thick vernix coating parts of Baby’s skin.
+You will be in such awe that you won’t care about the thick vernix coating parts of your baby’s skin.
 After some time though, nurses may say that newborn procedures are ready to be done, and that they include that first bath.
 Some birth teams even make the bath sound like a necessity.
-In reality, all procedures can be done in the bed with mom holding or next to the baby.
+In reality, all procedures can be done in the bed with you holding or next to your baby.
 Once they are done, there is absolutely no reason for anything else to be done – including that bath!

 There are six important reasons to skip that first bath and prolong for at least 48 hours, but up to weeks after birth.